quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- our previously introduced `adapter` function to our datasets, themselves loadable from our stored samples, is adjusted slightly:
-- we don't immediately convert the created ragged tensors to dense tensors anymore
+- our previously introduced `adapter` to our datasets, themselves loadable from our stored samples, is adjusted slightly: we don't immediately convert the created ragged tensors to dense tensors anymore
 - while Keras has the intention of fully supporting ragged input tensors (the `ragged=True` optional keyword argument is already available), passing in our `composite tensors` doesn't work just yet
-- to work around this problem, we split our ragged tensors into its components, pass the components in and then quickly reassemble them once inside the model
+- to work around this problem, we split our ragged tensors into its components, pass the components in and then quickly reassemble them, once inside the model

 - .